Wellitsabhi/learnnextjs/notes/Routing.md

 > ## Unmatched Routes
 >
 >  ### Navigation from UI
-> - In the case of navigation within the IJI, Next.js retains the previously active state of a slot regardless of changes in the URL.
+> - In the case of navigation within the UI, Next.js retains the previously active state of a slot regardless of changes in the URL.
 > ### Page Reload
 > - Next.js immediately searches for a `default.tsx` file within each unmatched slot.